hturnbull93/bank-py/README.md

 Wrote test for `deposit` method taking 200 results in a string showing deposited 200.00 and balance of 200.00.
 Red.

+- `deposit` has a variable `message` defined as a string with placeholders.
+- `deposit` returns `message` formatted passing in the amount.

+Green.

 <!-- links -->

 [pytest]: https://docs.pytest.org/en/latest/